-The company that has already delivered LMS’ is already aware of the potential pitfalls they can face and know how to avoid or mitigate associated risks.
+The company that has already delivered LMSs is already aware of the potential pitfalls they can face.
+And they know how to develop LMS avoiding or mitigating associated risks.
 They have already built features similar to the ones you need, which will shorten the development time and thus save you money.

 There are also hybrid pricing models that combine two of the above when it is the most cost-efficient.

 The company that you hire needs to demonstrate that communicating with them would be easy.
 This covers the ability to understand your needs and requirements, provide you with details on the working process, report on a regular basis, and be available at the agreed hours.

 Unless you have a strong internal IT department, you’ll need to keep working with your vendor that can maintain the LMS after it has gone live.
 This can be 24/7 dedicated support or just fixing the problems as per written request, depending on your needs.
 If needed, they can train your staff to manage day-to-day backups and maintenance.

 10 steps to Build an LMS from Scratch

 Once you know what features you need and have found a solid LMS development company to bring your idea to life, what should you do?